niplav/site/99_klong_problems.md

 Using `atlevel`, it is easy to construct a function `levelorder` which creates the level-order sequence of the nodes.
 However, there are more efficient ways to do that.

+### P63 (*) Construct a complete binary tree.

+A complete binary tree with height H is defined as follows: the levels 1,2,3,…,H-1 contain the maximum number of nodes (i.e `$2^(i-1)$` at the level i, note that we start counting the levels from 1 at the root).

+In level H, which may contain less than the maximum possible number of nodes, all the nodes aer "left-adjusted".
+This means that in a levelorder tree traversal all internal nodes come first, the leaves come second, and empty successors (the empty lists which are not really nodes!) come last.

+Particularly, complete binary trees are used as data structures (or addressing schemes) for heaps.

+We assign an address number to each node in a complete binary tree by enumerating the nodes in levelorder, starting at the root with number
+1. In doing so, we realize that for every node X with address A the following property holds: The address of X's left and right successors are 2*A and 2*A+1, respectively, supposed the successors do exist.
+This fact can be used to elegantly construct a complete binary tree structure.
+Write a function `completebintree` which returns a complete binary tree for a given number of nodes.

+Test your function in an appropriate way.